Grenadier Guards: 21st century

 In 2002, the 1st Battalion deployed as part of as Operation Herrick in Afghanistan, and in 2003, it deployed as part of Operation Telic in Iraq.

-As of 2014, recruits to the Guards Division go through a gruelling thirty-week training programme at the Infantry Training Centre (ITC).
+As of 2014, recruits to the Guards Division go through a thirty-week training programme at the Infantry Training Centre (ITC).
 The training is two weeks longer than the training for the Regular line infantry regiments of the British Army; the extra training, carried out throughout the course, is devoted to drill and ceremonies.

 In 2012, Lance Corporal James Ashworth of the Grenadier Guards was awarded the Victoria Cross posthumously for bravery in Helmand Province, Afghanistan.

 In 2020, during the COVID-19 pandemic, members of the regiment helped assist the NHS for testing of COVID-19 patients, and provided checkpoints throughout London in collaboration with the Royal Anglian Regiment.

 Battle honours

 King's colour of the 1st Battalion Grenadier Guards.
 In contrast with those of the line infantry regiments, the king's colours of Foot Guards regiments are crimson, and it is their regimental colours that are based on the Union Flag.
 Foot Guards regiments also emblazon the same honours (from all conflicts, including both World Wars) on both colours.

 The 1st Foot Guards has received 78 battle honours, gained for its involvement in a number of conflicts including: